 5. Examine pay raise alternatives

-If you can’t afford a pay raise but want to show a deserving employee you value their work, you have options.
+You have options if you can’t afford a pay raise but want to show a deserving employee you value their work.
 Consider offering a pay raise alternative, like a bonus, more paid time off, or flexible scheduling.

 Many employers opt for paying bonuses to employees over raises.
-The Wall Street Journal found that, between June 2017 and June 2018, employers spent 3% more on benefits and only 2.7% more on salary costs.
 A one-time bonus may cost you more upfront, but it can save you money in the long run.

 You can also appease an employee’s raise request by offering them more paid days off from work.
 Eighty percent of employees would consider choosing a job with more vacation time over a higher paid position.